Blastolene Indy Special

 The Blastolene Indy Special is a unique, specially built car.
-Created from a military tank engine and a custom-made aluminium body, it produces 810 bhp at 2,800 rpm and 1,560 ft-lb of torque at 2,400 rpm.
+Created from a military tank engine and a custom-made aluminium body, its engine produces 810 bhp at 2,800 rpm and 1,560 ft-lb of torque at 2,400 rpm.
 The successor to the Blastolene Special, the design of the Blastolene Indy Special is styled after a 1950s era Indy Car.

 The car sold at auction on January 23, 2010.